wmbusmeters/wmbusmeters/README.md

 As meter quadruples you specify:
 <meter_name> a mnemonic for this particular meter
 <meter_type> one of the supported meters
+(can be suffixed with :<mode> to specify which mode you expect the meter to use when transmitting)
 <meter_id> an 8 digit mbus id, usually printed on the meter
 <meter_key> an encryption key unique for the meter
     if the meter uses no encryption, then supply ""